ReactiveCouchbase/reactivecouchbase-rs-core/readme.md

 ## What if I want to use a JSON lib other than Play Json ?

-you can easily do that, actually everything linked to Play Json is imported from
+you can easily do that, actually everything linked to Play Json is imported from:

 ```scala
 import org.reactivecouchbase.rs.scaladsl.json._